-The City is accepting applications from non-profit organizations interested in operating a shelter for individuals experiencing homelessness.
-The deadline for applications is October 6, 2024.
+The City is currently accepting applications from Indigenous-led organizations interested in operating a new shelter for Indigenous persons experiencing homelessness.
+The deadline for applications is Wednesday, January 29, 2025.

 • meet all of the requirements outlined in the Expression of Interest Guidelines